Breaking Down Attorney-Client Privilege: What it Means and How it Can Affect Your Case

 Contact an Experienced Criminal Defense Lawyer for Help With Your Case

 If you’ve been charged with a crime in San Jose, you should contact a criminal defense lawyer right away.
 They can protect your rights and ensure the prosecution treats you fairly.
-Contact Ahmed & Sukaram, Attorneys at Law to schedule a free consultation.
+Contact Ahmed & Sukaram, DUI and Criminal Defense Attorneys to schedule a free consultation.

-For more information please contact our Criminal Defense law firm of Ahmed & Sukaram, Attorneys at Law at the nearest location for a free consultation.
+For more information please contact our Criminal Defense law firm of Ahmed & Sukaram, DUI and Criminal Defense Attorneys at the nearest location for a free consultation.

 1625 The Alameda, Suite 405, San Jose, CA 95126